Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **find_optimum_radius** [ Type: *bool* ]

-	If True, find and update aperature size based on curve of growth.
-This selects several bright isolated sources, and using a varing aperture size, finds the optimum aperture size thats gives the best signal to noise ratio.
+	If True, find and update aperture size based on curve of growth.
+This selects several bright isolated sources, and using a varying aperture size, finds the optimum aperture size thatâs gives the best signal to noise ratio.